 Whether you are disabled will simply rely upon the severity of your condition and resulting limitations.
 To be found disabled for social security purposes, you do not need to have undergone surgical intervention.
 You can be found disabled with conservative treatment recommendations or surgical intervention.
 The social security disability program was put in place to assist individuals who are unable to work for a minimum of 12 months due to any medical condition.
 If you are suffering from severe back pain that is preventing you from working, the social security disability program may be the right avenue for you.

-When applying for disability benefits, the social security administration will review your claim to determine not only the severity of your condition, but also how it impacts your ability to work.
-You can be found disabled with degenerative disc disease a variety of ways:
+When applying for disability benefits, the social security administration will review your claim to determine not only the severity of your condition but also how it impacts your ability to work.
+You can be found disabled with degenerative disc disease in a variety of ways:

 - Evidence of nerve root compression characterized by pain, limited motion of the spine, motor loss, and positive straight leg raising test if involving the lower spine.